-Russian doctors say no indication Navalny was poisoned
+Russian doctors say Navalny wasn’t poisoned, refuse transfer

+MOSCOW (AP) — Russian doctors treating opposition leader Alexei Navalny don’t believe he was poisoned and refused to transfer him to a German hospital on Friday.

+Navalny, a 44-year-old politician who is one of President Vladimir Putin’s fiercest critics, was admitted to an intensive care unit in a coma at a hospital in the Siberian city of Omsk on Thursday, following what his supporters are calling a suspected poisoning that they believe was engineered by the Kremlin.

-Russian doctors treating opposition politician Alexei Navalny say they haven’t found any indication that the Kremlin critic was poisoned.
+But Russian doctors treating opposition politician Alexei Navalny say they haven’t found any indication that the Kremlin critic was poisoned.

-Deputy chief doctor Anatoly Kalinichenko at Omsk hospital says that as of today, no traces of poison were found in Navalny’s body.
-Navalny spokeswoman Kira Yarmysh posted a video on Twitter of Kalinichenko speaking.
+Omsk hospital deputy chief doctor, Anatoly Kalinichenko, said that no traces of poison were found in Navalny’s body.
+Navalny spokeswoman, Kira Yarmysh, posted a video on Twitter of Kalinichenko speaking.

-“Poisoning as a diagnosis remains on the back burner, but we don’t believe that the patient suffered from poisoning,” Kalinichenko told reporters on Friday.
+“Poisoning as a diagnosis remains on the back burner, but we don’t believe that the patient suffered from poisoning,” Kalinichenko told reporters Friday.

 Kalinichenko added that the diagnosis have been determined and relayed to Navalny’s family members.
 He refused to reveal it to reporters, citing a law preventing medical workers from disclosing confidential patient information.